michaelkotelnikov/rhacm-workshop/05.Governance-Risk-Compliance/README.md

 After deploying the policy, make sure that it is in a `compliant` state.

-Create a namespace with the `rhacm-dangerous-policy-namespace` name.
+Create a namespace with the `rhacm-dangerous-policy-namespace` name on the managed cluster.
 Make sure that a violation is initiated.

 ```
 <managed cluster> $ oc create namespace rhacm-dangerous-policy-namespace